“She doesn’t get to be traumatized!”

 When she’s older, I’ll talk to her.

 When the trauma is further behind her, and she’s open to listening.
-When her brain is formed to the point where she’s even capable of a significant conversation on this subject.
+After her brain is formed to the point where she’s even capable of a significant conversation on this subject.

 I’ll tell her that I think she was right, and that she was wrong.
 That it really wasn’t ever about being right or wrong.
 I’ll ask her to process how she felt.
 I’ll tell her I didn’t mean that her mother’s trauma was an excuse to hurt her, but it doesn’t mean it didn’t exist.
 And that when people operate within their trauma (related to my piece on “reevaluating, “abused people, abuse people”), they do things that they wouldn’t otherwise do.